-Technically boot-time scan runs before the Windows are loaded, so it doesn’t give malware any chance to hide itself.
-From our experience we recommend running full boot-time scan at least once a month, to make sure your computer is clean.
+Technically boot-time scan runs before the Windows are loaded, so it doesn’t give malware any chance to hide.
+From our experience we recommend running a full boot-time scan at least once a month, to make sure your computer is clean.

 1. Schedule a Boot-Time Scan

-Also the message will change from ‘not scheduled‘ to ‘scheduled to run on next system restart‘.
-To cancel boot-time scan simply click on the ‘Unschedule‘ button.
+Also, the message will change to ‘Scan will run on next boot‘.
+To cancel boot-time scan simply click on the ‘Cancel scheduled scan‘ link.